 5.1.12 The suction of fire pump shall meet the following requirements:

-1. The fire pump should adopt the method of self fill-up suction;
+1. The fire pump shall adopt the method of self fill-up suction;

-2. When the fire pump is pumped directly from the municipal pipe network, a backflow preventer with air isolating function should be installed on the outlet pipe of the fire pump;
+2. When the fire pump is pumped directly from the municipal pipe network, a backflow preventer with air isolating function shall be installed on the outlet pipe of the fire pump;

 5.1.13 The suction pipe, outlet pipe and valve of the fire pump shall meet the following requirements:

-1. There should not be less than two suction pipes in a set of fire pumps.
-When one in damage or maintenance status, the other suction pipes should still be able to supply all the fire water design flow;
+1. There shall not be less than two suction pipes in a set of fire pumps.
+When one in damage or maintenance status, the other suction pipes shall still be able to supply all the fire water design flow;

-2. The setting of fire pump suction pipe should avoid the formation of airbags;
+2. The setting of fire pump suction pipe shall avoid the formation of airbags;

-3. There should not be less than two feeder main pipes in a set of fire pumps to connect with the fire water loop pipe network.
-When one in maintenance status, the other feeder pipes should still be able to supply all the fire water design flow;
+3. There shall not be less than two feeder main pipes in a set of fire pumps to connect with the fire water loop pipe network.
+When one in maintenance status, the other feeder pipes shall still be able to supply all the fire water design flow;

-4. The submerged depth of the water inlet of the fire pump should meet the requirements of safe operation of fire pump at the minimum water level.
-The submerged depth of the suction pipe socket at the minimum effective water level of fire pool should be determined according to the water flow velocity and hydraulic conditions of the suction pipe socket, yet it should not be less than 600 mm.
-When cyclone preventer is used, the submerged depth should not be less than 200 mm;
+4. The submerged depth of the water inlet of the fire pump shall meet the requirements of safe operation of fire pump at the minimum water level.
+The submerged depth of the suction pipe socket at the minimum effective water level of fire pool shall be determined according to the water flow velocity and hydraulic conditions of the suction pipe socket, yet it shall not be less than 600 mm.
+When cyclone preventer is used, the submerged depth shall not be less than 200 mm;

 5.2.6 The high-place fire tank shall meet the following requirements: